igor-primo/blog/about.md

 Simplicity is divine-like in music, programming... everything, isn't?

-Everybody hates and misunderstands Haskell, but love it's benefits... only if they knew it...
+Everybody hates and misunderstands Haskell, but secretly love it's benefits... only if they knew it...

+Powerlifting strengthens more the mind than the body.

 ### Contact me